 From 1 July 2017, you do not have to be self-employed in order to contribute to your SMSF tax-effectively.
 You can claim a tax deduction on Superannuation contributions.
 The contributions made to your SMSF are called “concessional contributions” because this will be taxed in your SMSF at the concessional rate of 15%.

-An annual cap for concessional contributions (generally $25,000) is applied to your concessional contributions.
+An annual cap for concessional contributions (From 1 July 2021, the concessional contributions cap is $27,500.) is applied to your concessional contributions.
 Please note that if you exceed this cap, a penalty tax will be applied.
 You should complete a Deduction for Personal Super Contributions (click on the link for more info).
 To download the form, click below:Notice of Intent to claim a personal contribution – download

 Please complete this form and send a copy to Superannuation Warehouse.
 This will be used to complete your SMSF tax return.